fundamelon/terminal-game-tutorial/part2/README.md

 <!-- NOTE: sentences need to be on one line in a bullet list -->

 - First off, we are structuring the main and quiz code in a way that makes sense to both object-oriented or functional approaches.
 If you wish, you can make game.h a class template, and convert everything to object-oriented format.
-The function ```init()``` can therefore be easily rewritten as a constructor, and vice versa.
+The function `init()` can therefore be easily rewritten as a constructor, and vice versa.

 - It is important to note the role of main.cpp.
 Its purpose will be to parse command line input and pass the data along to the game, which will adjust accordingly.
 This compartmentalizes code that would be very cluttered otherwise.
 However, you are still welcome to use any approach you are comfortable with.

-- Note also that we avoid using any special types in game.h, to avoid having redundant includes in .cpp files that don't need them.
+- Also note that we avoid using any special types in game.h, to avoid having redundant includes in .cpp files that don't need them.
 The same goes for variables and structs - never declare them in your header!

 ---
 ### 2.2: Getting started for real

 Let's finish up our initialization procedure.

-Add the following snippets to ```init()```, in ```game.cpp```:
+Add the following snippets to `init()`, in `game.cpp`:

 ```c++
     /** clear(), refresh() **/